-Completing our financial benchmarking survey, which is completely confidential, helps firms of all sizes, from sole practitioner and high street firms to large scale commercial firms, assess their financial performance and also provides insight into the financial health of Scotland's legal sector as a whole.
+Completing the confidential financial benchmarking survey helps firms of all sizes, from sole practitioner and high street firms to large scale commercial firms, assess their financial performance and can also offer insight into the financial health of Scotland's legal sector as a whole.

-All respondents will receive a confidential report for their firm as well as access to the general report on the financial health of Scotland’s law firms which will be published on the Society website.
+All respondents who have completed the 2019 survey will receive a confidential report for their firm as well as access to the general report on the financial health of Scotland’s law firms.
 Participating firms can view and compare:

 - income and costs by the size or location of a firm

 - a breakdown of the firm’s total costs

 - cashflow management

 - the relationships between the different results for their firm, e.g. plotting your staff costs against profitability

 This year's general report is available to read online at: Financial Benchmarking Report 2019